mgherghi/Warez/README.md

 - [JSTorrent](https://anonym.to/?https://www.jstorrent.com/) - Chrome WebTorrent Client.
 - [bitford](https://anonym.to/?https://github.com/astro/bitford) - Open Source based Client for Chrome.
 - [Multcloud](https://anonym.to/?https://www.multcloud.com/) - Similar like Offcloud.
 Transfer and manage your multiple cloud files with one app.
 100% Free.
+- [Transfercloud](https://anonym.to/?hhttps://transfercloud.io/) - Download Torrents, Magnets and Links directly to your Cloud: Dropbox, Google Drive, Amazon Cloud, OneDrive, OpenDrive or FTP server.
+- [Put.io](https://anonym.to/?https://put.io/) - We fetch files from many public places at very high speeds, then put them into downloads.
+- [Boxopus](https://anonym.to/?https://boxopus.com/) - Fast and easy online torrent downloader.
+Download torrents to Dropbox or Google Drive.
+- [Cloudload](https://anonym.to/?https://www.cloudload.com/login) - Safely stream and download with Cloudload.
+Movies, music, software and documents; from the web to your secure cloud account in seconds.
+- [zbigz](https://anonym.to/?https://zbigz.com/) - Any content available for download.
+Anonymous downloads: Safe & Secure.
+Download torrent easy on our site directly to Google Drive.

 **[`^        back to top        ^`](#readme)**